© Highpointers Club

 "...to those who have struggled with them, the mountains reveal beauties that they will not disclose to those who make no effort. ...
 And it is because they have so much to give and give it so lavishly to those who will wrestle with them that men love the mountains and go back to them again and again ... mountains reserve their choicest gifts for those who stand upon their summits." -Sir Francis Younghusband 1

 Trails compel me to discover what is around the bend or over the next ridge, and I have been answering that call since childhood.
-List-making is also part of my nature, so it was probably inevitable that my compulsion to walk to high places would lead to peakbagging2 and then to highpointing3 .
-A like-minded spouse has shared the adventures since he entered my life, and we included our children for the two short decades they lived with us.
+List-making is also part of my nature, so it was probably inevitable that my compulsion to walk to high places would lead to peakbagging2 and then to highpointing3.
+A like-minded spouse shared the adventures since he entered my life, and we included our children for the two short decades they lived with us.
 We savor a summit as a reward for effort.
-We had already visited several summits on various lists, when new resources made it easier to seek out new vistas and fanned the flames of our addictive habits of peakbagging and woods walking.
-Highpointing is our latest excuse for seeing new territory where we often learn some natural and human history along the way.
+We had already visited several summits on various lists, when new resources made it easier to seek out new vistas and fanned the flames of our habits of peakbagging and woods walking.
+Highpointing takes us to explore new territory where we often learn some natural and human history along the way.
+We had visited 444 county highpoints in 40 states and highest ground of 34 states and the District of Columbia by the end of 2015.

-Our children rode in backpacks before they hiked with us on their own legs.
-We selected hikes that matched their abilities so we could nurture their interest, and we are proud to say they are also "hooked" on walking in nature.
+Our children rode in backpacks before they hiked on their own legs.
+We selected hikes that matched their abilities so we could nurture their interest, and we are pleased that they are also hooked on walking in Nature.
 Walking together all day in wilderness is wonderful family time.
-We repeated many Colorado Fourteeners and Adirondack 46's with our children.
-They were collecting Fourteeners on their own legs by the age of 6, and some of the Adirondack 46 before the age of 10.
-Years before they turned into teenagers they had walked more miles in a day than their age in years.
-They kept hiking with us, and still do, when we can all arrange a day or so together.
-Our offspring have also visited summits that their parents have yet to see.
+We repeated many Colorado Fourteeners and Adirondack 46 with our children.
+They were collecting fourteeners by the age of 6, and some Adirondack 46 before the age of 10.
+They often walked more miles in a day than their age in years before they were teenagers.
+Our offspring continue to hike with us when we can all arrange time together, and they have visited summits that their parents have yet to see.

 © Highpointers Mercantile